dsonyy/python-stuff/README.md

 The name of that repository is self-describing - it was created for learn!
 The repo contains sets of small .py files that I've created (or I'm still creating) for self-learning.
-The plan is to finish one program, and start do another.
+The plan is to finish one program, and start doing another.
 I don't think that rebuilding older projects will be so often practice here.

 ### Short history